unfoldedcircle/integration-node-library/README.md

 DEBUG=ucapi:warn,ucapi:error node driver.js
 ```

-Combine those settings with your existing application if any of you other modules or libs also uses __debug__
+Combine those settings with your existing application if any of your other modules or libs also uses __debug__

 ## Versioning